Policies

 Specimen collection Policy for Care Home settings

-NEW SET OF POLICIES APRIL 2023 A specimen is a sample of body fluid, e.g. urine, faeces.
+A specimen is a sample of body fluid, e.g. urine, faeces.
 All specimens are a potential infection risk, therefore, all specimens must be collected using ‘Standard infection control precautions’ (SICPs).
-Specimens should be transported...
+Specimens should be transported in a rigid container in accordance...

 Type: Policies